kevaday/alphazero-general/README.md

 7. **Warmup Iterations:** A few self play iterations in the beginning of training can optionnally be done using random policy and value to speed up initial generation of training data instead of using a model that is initally random anyways.
 This makes these iterations purely CPU-bound.
 8. **Root Dirichlet Noise & Root Temperature, Discount:** Allows for better exploration and MCTS doesn't get stuck in local minima as often.
 Discount allows AlphaZero to "understand" the concept of time and chooses actions which lead to a win more quickly/efficiently as opposed to choosing a win that would occur later on in the game.
 9. **More Adjustable Parameters:** This implementation allows for the modification of numerous hyperparameters, allowing for substantial control over the training process.
 More on hyperparameters below where the usage of some are discussed.
+10. **Self-Play Elo Calculation:** This implementation will calculate self play elo at the end of each iteration providing better insight to the strength of the agent, contributed by [Bobingstern](https://github.com/Bobingstern/alphazero-general).

 ## Getting Started
 ### Install required packages